 Academic Credit Programs

-The core Information Assurance program at Honolulu CC is the Computing Electronics & Networking Technology (CENT) Program.
-The CENT program provides students with a wide background in Information and Communication Technology.
+The core Information Assurance program at Honolulu CC is the Computing Security & Networking Technology (CSNT) Program.
+The CSNT program provides students with a wide background in Information and Communication Technology.
 Imbedded in this program is a Certificate of Achievement (CA) in Information Assurance (IA).
 The CA in IA is built on the knowledge unit requirements for a collegiate institution to be recognized as a CAE2Y.
-The program also features support for the following industry recognized certifications: A+, LINUX +, Security +, CCNA, and MCP.
-In addition, the CENT program also offers a third year of study which articulates to the Bachelors of Applied Science in Information Security Assurance at the University of Hawaii at West Oahu.
+The program also features support for the following industry recognized certifications: A+, LINUX+, Security+, CCNA, and MCP.
+In addition, the CSNT program also offers a third year of study which articulates to the Bachelors of Applied Science in Information Security Assurance at the University of Hawaii at West Oahu.

 Non Credit Programs

-The non-credit continuing education course offerings at Honolulu CC, is supported by the Pacific Center for Advanced Technology Training (PCATT).
+Non-credit continuing education course offerings at Honolulu CC are supported by the Pacific Center for Advanced Technology Training (PCATT).
 PCATT offers an extensive selection of Cybersecurity related courses for industry professionals looking to upgrade their skills or learn new skills.
-Cybersecurity related courses offered include, Security +, CISSP, CEH, CCNA Security, MCSE and much more.
+Cybersecurity related courses offered include, Security+, CISSP, CEH, CCNA Security, MCSE and much more.
 PCATT also offers customized training to meet the needs of your organization.

 No events currently scheduled.